divijg19/Juniper/README.md

 3. Layout Engine (/src/layout)

-This is the core of Vertex.
+This is the core of Juniper.
 It transforms the logical DOM into a physical Box Model.

 Text Shaping: Uses rustybuzz (a HarfBuzz port) for font shaping, ligatures, and kerning.